Dr Natalya Din-Kariuki

 Research interests

-With Subha Mukherji and Rowan Williams, I am editing Migrant Knowledge: Thoughts and Responses, under contract with punctum books.
+With Subha Mukherji and Rowan Williams, I have edited a volume entitled Crossings: Migrant Knowledges, Migrant Forms, currently in press at punctum books.
 This volume emerges from an event we co-convened (with Carla Suthren) at the University of Cambridge that brought together academics, artists, and activists to explore alternative ways of thinking and knowing about migration – of people, things, and ideas – rooted in the urgency of contemporary experience.
-More information about the event is available here, and there is a documentary of it here.
+More information about the book is available here, and there is a documentary of the event here.

 Teaching and supervision